mejiaj/mejiaj/src/pages/blog/post/09-06-2025-gh-actions.md

 +
 # 3. Add concurrency so that builds can be cancelled and there aren't duplicates.
 + concurrency:
-# This checks to make sure the same job isn't running.
+# Make sure the same job isn't running.
 +   group: ci-${{ github.ref }}
 +   cancel-in-progress: true